udhos/gateboard/README.md

 {"gateway_name":"api1","gateway_id":"id1"}
 ```

-2\. `gateboard-discovery` provides autodiscovery by periodically scanning AWS API Gateway API and updating `gateboard` with discovered name-to-id mappings.
+2\. `gateboard-discovery` service ([gateboard-discovery](./cmd/gateboard-discovery)) provides autodiscovery by periodically scanning AWS API Gateway API and updating `gateboard` with discovered name-to-id mappings.

-3\. `gateboard` client is a helper library to assist client application in retrieving current API ID for a given API name.
+3\. `gateboard` client ([gateboard](./gateboard)) is a helper library to assist client application in retrieving current API ID for a given API name.
 The main benefit from this client is automatic caching for the name-to-id mappings.

 `gateboard` client usage would looks this: